 After a short distance on the white singletrack, you'll reach a clearly

 marked 4-way intersection.
-Straight ahead is the Stucki Springs trail; to
+Straight ahead is the way to Stucki Springs and

-the right is the connector to middle of Bearclaw.
-(Bearclaw is one-way
+the right is the connector to middle of Bearclaw Poppy

 from Clavicle Hill back to Bloomington, returning you to the trailhead.
 Or

 you can head north on the two-way portion of Bearclaw.)

 To ride the Bloomington Micro Loop, turn left at the 4-way intersection.
 There should be a

 "Bloomington Micro Loop" sign here.
 Follow the singletrack down into the wash.

 The trail will head to the south, following the course of the wash.

 View from a small ridge where the